Peter Herrndorf on his illustrious career in the arts

 He received the 8th Annual Arthur Kroeger Award for Management from Carleton University on April 3, 2008 – the first winner from the public sector, the first from the cultural community and the first from Ottawa.

 Mr. Herrndorf was born in Amsterdam and raised in Winnipeg.
-A keen sportsman, he plays tennis, golf and bicycles.
-He and his wife Eva Czigler (former program executive at CBC Television) have a daughter, Katherine, and a son, Matthew.
+He was married to Eva Czigler (former program executive at CBC Television) and the father of two children, Katherine and Matthew.